HC097/PhilosophyOfMath-Su2026-/README.md

 This repository contains lecture notes for a course in the philosophy of mathematics.

+Here is a link to the YouTube playlist of lectures: https://www.youtube.com/playlist?list=PL0KmvrFqDNusCLPeG44NF-_NmPFLl8yGz

 The notes are designed for classroom teaching, especially lectures that make active use of a whiteboard.
 They are not intended to be polished textbook chapters or fully scripted lectures.
 Instead, they provide structured teaching materials: central themes, key distinctions, whiteboard prompts, teaching points, discussion questions, and conceptual summaries.

 ## Course Aim